Batiste32/mapper/README.md

 # Optimized Route Planner for Profile Visits

-This project is a FastAPI-based backend tool that helps plan the most efficient route to visit a series of user profiles based on filtering criteria such as ethnicity, political alignment, or voting score.
+This project is a FastAPI-based tool that helps plan the most efficient route to visit a series of user profiles based on filtering criteria such as ethnicity, political alignment, or voting score.
 It leverages geolocation data, clustering, and real road optimization via the OpenRouteService API to return a highly usable, visually intuitive route map as well as providing useful insights regarding the profiles.
+The app's calls are accessible outside local network by using ngrok tunnels.

 ---